ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 ### The Mbed OS bootloader

-A bootloader is an intermediate stage during system startup responsible for selecting and forwarding control to the next stage in the boot sequence based on validation.
-Optionally, a bootloader can also install an alternate version of the next stage upon request (firmware update, for example) or when detecting a persistent failure in the next stage.
+A bootloader is an intermediate stage during system startup responsible for selecting and forwarding control to the next stage in the boot sequence.
+The Mbed OS bootloader also validates the next stage's sanity and signature before forwarding control to it; if validation fails, the bootloader can install an alternate version of the next stage.
+It can also install an alternative upon request (firmware update, for example).

 #### Background: boot sequences and fault tolerance

 A boot sequence can have several stages of bootloaders, leading to an application.
 The different stages (including the application) may need to evolve over time, to add features or bug-fixes.
 Upgrades are possible for boot sequences with two or more stages: any active stage can replace the next stage in the sequence; when the system restarts, behaviour changes.
 Typically, however, the very first stage isn't replaced; because it takes control on startup, a faulty upgrade of this stage can make recovery impossible.

-To protect against faults in the newly installed component, replaced components should be <!--why "should be"? do we or don't we save them?-->saved (up to a certain maximum number of versions).
+To protect against faults in the newly installed instance of the stage, replaced stages are saved (up to a certain maximum number of versions).
 Recovery then relies on a stage being aware of the faulty state of the following stage, and rolling it back.
 For example, if stage 3 is unstable, needs additional functionality or is otherwise behaving incorrectly, stage 2 (during the *next* startup sequence) can roll stage 3 back to an earlier version before handing over control.
 This results in a boot-sequence tree that is traversed in a depth-first order as the system recovers from successive faults.

 Most boot sequences are composed of only three stages:<!--And for Mbed OS?-->

-1. Boot selector (also known as **root bootloader** or **boot selector**): does not get upgraded.
+1. Boot selector (also known as **root bootloader**): does not get upgraded.
 1. Bootloader: upgradable, with several versions stored on the device.
 1. Application: upgradable, with several versions stored on the device.